Insurance When Retiring Early

 Not every employer offers this option, but you should check with your HR department to see if there is the option to stay on the offered health insurance.
 There may be not cost-effective and there is usually a time limit for how long you can stay on it.

 COBRA may be a good option for you

-The Consolidated Omnibus Budget Reconciliation Act (COBRA) created a program that allows former employees, their spouses and dependent children to continue receiving health insurance coverage from a former employer, but only applies to employers with 20 or more employees.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) created a program that allows former employees, their spouses, and dependent children to continue receiving health insurance coverage from a former employer, but only applies to employers with 20 or more employees.
 Under COBRA, a retired employee can receive the same health insurance coverage for up to 18 months.
 But you must pay the entire premium - part of which your employer probably previously covered.
 In some cases, people who opt to use COBRA also have to pay an extra 2% to cover administrative fees associated with it.
-This can be an expensive options, but may be worth it if you wish to maintain your current coverage for up to 18 months.
+This can be an expensive option, but maybe worth it if you wish to maintain your current coverage for up to 18 months.

 You could join your spouse's insurance plan

-You may have the option to enroll in your spouse's insurance if they are are still working.
+You may have the option to enroll in your spouse's insurance if they are still working.
 This may be the best option for coverage and price if this is the situation you find yourself in.

 You might qualify for MedicaidMedicaid recipients must meet a number of requirements.
 The main one is income level.
 A qualifying income is considered to be low or very low.
-Other things are that you must be a U.S. national, citizen or have immigration status that meets certain criteria.
+Other things are that you must be a U.S. national, citizen or have an immigration status that meets certain criteria.
 If you qualify, this is most likely the cheapest option, but it is good to keep in mind that not all care and providers accept Medicaid.